kshia/MyFlixRepo/README.md

 * Use a custom launcher icon for the app
 * Overview truncates with ellipsis so each element in the list is the same size, regardless of length of overview
-* Display decimal rating value next to RatingBar
+* Display decimal rating value next to RatingBar scaled out of 5
+* Round popularity to 2 decimal places
-* Scrollable overview in DetailsActivity
+* Scrollable synopsis in DetailsActivity
+* Created landscape view for DetailsActivity using nested layouts and weights
+* Backdrop image displayed in list only if orientation is portrait and backdrop exists, otherwise shows poster image with title and overview

 ## Video Walkthrough